 A National Futures Association (NFA) Dispute Resolution Arbitrator.
 I serve as a decision maker between disputing investors and member firms, customers, and employees on futures, commodities, and forex issues.
 The National Futures Association (NFA) is an independent self-regulatory organization (SRO) and watchdog of the commodities and futures industry in the United States.
 The NFA oversees and protects investors from fraudulent commodities and futures activities.
 The NFA provides mediation and arbitration for resolving consumer complaints.

-Successfully completed FINRA & NFA securities and commodities examinations, but no longer affiliated with a NFA member organization.
+Successfully completed FINRA & NFA securities and commodities examinations, but no longer affiliated with a FINRA &NFA member organization.
+Past and Present licenses:

 - General Securities Principal - Series 24

 - Registered Options Principal - Series 4